LaurentMag/ios-app-prototype-part/README.md

 - navigationlink
 - extracted view usage
 - styling with swiftUI
-- database for logic operation
+- database's like for logic operation

-Lot of rework would be necessary
+licence : CC-BY-NC